INWTlab/cnf/README.md

 cnf::getcnf("config")
 ```

-With `get` we get the config for a given name.
+With `getcnf` we get the config for a given name.
 You can and should give
 project specific names to rule out name clashes between them:

 ``` r